 Eligible registrants are invited to submit a full application by October 14, 2021.

 Grant Review Committee reviews and evaluates applications.

-2020 winners will be notified by end the of the year.
+2021 winners will be notified by the end of the year.

 If you want to move closer to a cure for a complex disease like schizophrenia, you need new ideas.
 The grant from UHF allowed me to take the research in my lab in a whole new direction.